Important Information to Consider Before Applying for the IEA

 - Will not be eligible for the services listed in the IEP through the public school system, including test accommodations

-For more information about the program, please read the IEA Parent Handbook, the most comprehensive source of information for parents about the IEA Program, including student eligibility, how to enroll a student in the IEA Program, the rights and responsibilities of account holders, how IEA funds can be used, and much more.
+For more information about the program, please read the 2023-24 IEA Account Holder Handbook, the most comprehensive source of information for parents about the IEA Program, including student eligibility, how to enroll a student in the IEA Program, the rights and responsibilities of account holders, how IEA funds can be used, and much more.

 If you have questions about the IEA Program, please contact IEA.Questions@tn.gov.